Mega-dinosaur Máximo stands tall at Field in Chicago

 National

-The Latest on a court hearing on the FBI investigation of Michael Cohen (all times local):
+The Latest on the fatal shooting of a Tennessee sheriff's deputy (all times local):

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.